melrh/aws-vpcs/terraform/README.md

 The Front Module creates what will be present in the public subnets, which is:

     - An EC2 Instance made from the most recent Ubuntu AMI
+    - A Security Group which allows ssh access from a specific IP address (variable set in terraform.tfvars)

 ### VPC Autoscaling